Skip to content

 QuickBooks and Xero are the UK’s two biggest cloud accounting platforms, and both offer payroll as an add-on.
 If you already use one for bookkeeping, the payroll decision is usually straightforward – stay in your ecosystem.
 But if you’re choosing between them from scratch, the payroll features, pricing, and employee experience differ enough to matter.

-QuickBooks Payroll starts at £5/month + £1.30/employee on top of a QuickBooks plan (from £16/month).
-Xero Payroll costs £1.50/employee/month on top of a Xero plan (from £17/month).
-For small teams, QuickBooks has a higher base fee but lower per-head cost.
-For larger teams, Xero’s simpler pricing often works out cheaper.
+QuickBooks Payroll Core starts at £10/month + £2/employee on top of a QuickBooks Online subscription.
+Xero Payroll costs £1.50/employee/month on top of a Xero plan (from £16/month, Ignite).
+QuickBooks has both a higher base fee and a higher per-employee rate (£2 vs £1.50), so Xero works out cheaper at every team size we modelled.

 FREE QUOTE COMPARISON